dsccommunity/dsccommunity.org/content/guidelines/maintaining.md

 #### Update the list of resource modules

-After a new resource module have been released or deprecated, please update the list of resource modules to include it on the site https://dsccommunity.org.
+After a new resource module has been released or deprecated, please update the list of resource modules to include it on the site https://dsccommunity.org.

-See the section [Resource modules](https://github.com/dsccommunity/dsccommunity.org#resource-modules) how to update the list of resource modules.
+See the section [Resource modules](https://github.com/dsccommunity/dsccommunity.org#resource-modules) to learn how to update the list of resource modules.

 ### Running the task `pack` locally